lawun330/FCC-ML-Journey/README.md

 # FCC-ML-Journey
-Machine Learning with Python Projects from FreeCodeCamp
+This repository contains `Machine Learning with Python Projects` from www.freecodecamp.org.
+I learned This repository is a reflection of my learning journey.
+22